Major Essential Functions:

 - Demonstrates ability to work effectively with clients, co-workers, and service providers in community settings; knowledge of, and adherence to, ethical standards appropriate for therapeutic relationships.

 - Ability to devise and conduct education and training programs for clients and service providers; ability to write concisely and effectively; demonstrates good judgment; good interpersonal skills.

 - Computer literacy and word processing skills required.

 Minimum Education and Experience:

-Work Environment: Residential setting with normal lighting levels, temperature, air quality, ventilation and noise levels.
+Work Environment: Community settings (homes, workplaces, shelters, streets) with highly variable work environments.
+General office environment with normal lighting, temperature, air quality, ventilation and noise levels.
+Vehicle.

 HIPAA Access Level 2: Full read/write access to protected health information (PHI), limited to the minimum necessary, for all clients directly served or assigned, as well as all clients indirectly served through case consultation, clinical supervision, program management, or coverage requirements.
 Staff at Level 2 are allowed to seek out client PHI as necessary to perform their assigned duties, but are expected to exercise due precautions to limit exposure to any PHI which is outside the scope of their need to know.
 Utilization of information will be in accordance with HIPAA regulations regarding use limitation, disclosure and requests of PHI.

 E-Verify Notice: After accepting employment, new hires are required to complete an I-9 form and present documentation of their identity and eligibility to work in the United States.